WangLab-SCSIO/Prophage_Tracer/README.md

 Coming updates
 ------
-1. Addding a parameter of `blastn` to set whether mismatch were allowed in the *att* sites (-penalty).
+1. Adding a parameter of `blastn` to set whether mismatch were allowed in the *att* sites (-penalty).
-2. To make the script to be able to analyse single read sequencing data.
+2. To make the script to be able to analyze single read sequencing data.

 Copyright
 ------